One day in Cinque Terre doesn’t give you enough time to see every corner of the region, but you’ll see most of it.

 Relax with drinks and snacks near the waterfront in Riomaggiore

 After trying the food in Corniglia, you’ll get to compare the dishes in Riomaggiore.
-The final stop on your Italy itinerary is the southernmost village in Cinque Terre.
+The final stop on your one day in Cinque Terre is the area’s southernmost village.

 Several years ago, you could walk the path from Corniglia to Manarola and then hike from Manarola to Riomaggiore.
 Unfortunately, the path is now closed.